 What is Trigeminal Neuralgia and Is It Considered a Disability?

-Trigeminal neuralgia is a type of nerve pain which affects your face.
+Trigeminal neuralgia is a type of nerve pain that affects your face.
 The trigeminal nerve carries sensation from your face to your brain.
 The pain can be so severe as to affect your ability to eat or drink.
 It is generally triggered by even mild stimulation such as brushing your teeth or washing your face.
-This type of nerve pain is generally very severe, sending shock-like pain in your face.
+This type of nerve pain is generally very severe, sending shock-like pain to your face.
 Other symptoms associated with this condition include severe migraines, muscle spasms, tingling, burning and oversensitivity.

 How is Trigeminal Neuralgia Treated?

 The condition is generally treated by your primary care provider, pain management provider or neurologist.
 This condition is diagnosed by an MRI.
-The MRI will determine if the trigeminal nerve in the head is being compressed, which is thought to cause the severe pain shock-like sensations.
-Your health care provider may recommend pain medication, injections or even surgery.
+The MRI will determine if the trigeminal nerve in the head is being compressed, which is thought to cause severe pain shock-like sensations.
+Your health care provider may recommend pain medication, injections, or even surgery.
 Surgical options may include peripheral nerve blocks or ablation, craniotomy, or microvascular decompression.
 Surgical intervention is always the last resort.
 Doctors will typically attempt to treat the condition with an anticonvulsant and pain medication first.
 If all conservative treatment has been exhausted and you are still suffering from severe pain, your provider will then consider more invasive options such as surgery.

 Is Trigeminal Neuralgia a Disability?

 If you are suffering from trigeminal neuralgia, your pain is likely so severe that you are struggling to maintain employment.
-Severe pain poses a major barrier for employment.
-It can cause problems with not only physical limitations, but non-exertional limitations as well, such as affecting your ability to focus and concentrate.
+Severe pain poses a major barrier to employment.
+It can cause problems with not only physical limitations but non-exertional limitations as well, such as affecting your ability to focus and concentrate.
 If you are suffering from this condition and are unable to work, you should consider applying for social security disability benefits.

 The social security disability program is a federally mandated insurance program.
 Meaning, the government requires all people who are working to pay taxes on their earnings into the social security system.
 The social security system then provides disability insurance for disabled workers.
-Not everyone whom has paid taxes into the social security system will be covered for potential disability benefits.
+Not everyone who has paid taxes into the social security system will be covered for potential disability benefits.
 The general rule of thumb for coverage is that you must have worked the past 5 out of 10 years, paying taxes into social security on those earnings.
 If you fall into that category then you likely have disability insurance coverage.
 If you are unsure, you can always speak with an experienced social security disability attorney to help determine your status.